-It is an extremely rare, pan-ethnic, X-linked disease, with estimated prevalence in the general population of approximately 1 in 500,000.
+It is an extremely rare, pan-ethnic disease, with an estimated prevalence in the general population of approximately 1 in 500,000.

 - 1. Loi M. Lowe syndrome.
 Orphanet J Rare Dis.
 2006;1 : 16. doi:10.1186/1750-1172-1-16 - Free text at pubmed - Pubmed citation